TritonDataCenter/triton/docs/developer-guide/building.md

 SDC_IMGAPI_URL.

-If you're using your own SDC and do not have imgapi connected to a Manta (eg. you're using COAL) you'll also need to run the following from the GZ of the
+If you're using your own SDC and do not have imgapi connected to a Manta (eg. you're using CoaL) you'll also need to run the following from the GZ of the
 headnode:

 ```